 That being said, we face positive obligations in our fight with the Islamic State.
 For “the world community,” which is shorthand for “Western interests,” this battle must be fought on two fronts: domestic and foreign.

-That leaves the present threat over there.
-How do we actively oppose the caliphate?
-The policy of containment the Obama administration has employed is as counterproductive as its pure appeals to Syrian nationalists to overthrow Assad.
-It only reinforces the antiheroic appeal of “real” Muslims bravely holding off the combined might of Christendom.
+That leaves the present threat.
+How do we actively oppose jihadism?
+Because theocracy so closely tracks tribalist sympathies, we ought to do whatever we can from a distance to break that connection while respecting its power to provide for contributive needs locally.
+For instance, tribalism is not incompatible with representative nationalist democracy or with dynastic loyalty, and these alternatives to a tribalist-theocratic nexus ought to be supported in Western nations’ foreign policy.
 Muslim Kurds fight Muslim defenders of the Islamic State because they value a tribal identity at odds with their Arab enemies and because they embrace a more moderate Islam.
-Working with them is in the West’s interest, so long as we can moderate Kurdish desires to secede from Turkey to form a tribal state.
-Arabs must contribute some ground forces to shrink the caliphate.
-They must realize how disruptive their involvement would be to the caliphate’s argument just as we must realize that their reluctance is yet more proof of the weakness of the nationalist argument in the region.
-To overcome their reluctance, we should use the same toolbox that got us through the last century in the region: military and economic assistance to ruling elites coupled with threats of withdrawal of support.
-Granted, these don’t work very well nowadays, but we have no other means to secure their involvement in the current environment.
-Iranian forces are also involved in the struggle, representing the Persian and Shiite side combating the Arabic, Sunni warriors of the caliphate.
-Notwithstanding their mixed motives, we should also use every means at our disposal to pressure all Muslims to join us also in the larger struggle: to openly condemn the killing of noncombatants, to welcome refugees, to proclaim a competing Islamist dogma, and to find common cause with the civilized world.
-Of course, these are the same expedients we’ve used since the Marine barracks were bombed in the Reagan administration.
-Our failures should move us to examine this course of action.
+Working with them is in the West’s interest, but Kurdish tribalism is also a threat to Turkish and Iraqi nationalism.
+This kind of reworking of borders is to be expected in the wake of centuries of Western imperialism, and though it is disruptive to stability, it also tracks Western appeals to self-determinism.
+This is realpolitik at work playing a very bad hand that the West has dealt to itself.
+Unsurprisingly, we find ourselves using the same toolbox that got us through the last century in the region: military and economic assistance to ruling elites coupled with threats of withdrawal of support to leverage power toward our own interests.
+Granted, none of this works very well nowadays, but we have no other means to pursue favorable outcomes in the current environment.
+Iranian forces are also involved in the struggle, representing the Persian and Shiite side combating the Arabic, Sunni jihadists.
+Notwithstanding their mixed motives, we should also use every means at our disposal to pressure all Muslims to join us also in the larger struggle: to openly condemn the killing of noncombatants, to welcome refugees, to proclaim a competing Islamic dogma, and to find common cause with the civilized world in defense of universal human rights (see “Natural and Political Rights”).
+Of course, these are the same expedients we’ve used since the Marine barracks were bombed in 1983.

-We try to finesse this gumbo of tribal and religious forces in the pursuit of national objectives, but at our own peril.
-We have failed to control these levers of power too many times in the recent past to hold out much hope for greater success against the caliphate without putting U.S. boots on the ground.
+We try to finesse this gumbo of tribal and religious forces in the pursuit of nationalist objectives, but at our own peril.
+We have failed to control these levers of power too many times in the recent past to hold out much hope for greater success against jihadists without putting U.S. boots on the ground.
 We can choose to fight our fourth war in the region in the last quarter century.
 Given the likelihood of terrorist attacks aiming to goad us into just this move, it is likely that we will.
-It is also likely that such an effort will succeed in degrading or destroying the caliphate at more cost of our own blood and treasure.
-The Islamic State will be defeated.
+It is also likely that such an effort will succeed in degrading or destroying some future terrorist group at more cost of our own blood and treasure.
+Like Al-Qaeda and the Islamic State, the future jihadist movement will likely be suppressed at great cost.
 But its defeat will only reinforce the old conspiracy theory that already holds sway in the region: another crusader army killing defenders of the faith of the Prophet.
-Even when the Islamic State loses, it will win.
-And three years from that date, children playing in the streets of Baghdad, Cairo, Tripoli, and Abuja will hear of some new jihadist cult picking up the fight.
+Even when jihadism loses, it will win.
+And three years from that date, children playing in the streets of Baghdad, Cairo, Tripoli, and Abuja will hear of some new cult picking up the fight.
 Five years later, teens in Bruges and Grozny will do YouTube searches.
 The hydra will grow another head.

 We should use the hope of a brief respite from terrorism to develop a better strategy based on an honest assessment of the ongoing threat of jihadist terrorism, a comprehensive approach that defends Western values without trampling on other means of organizing peoples.
 This reappraisal is in our long-term interests.
 The question in forming it is whether we can manage to tamp down our short-term ones in the brief window before the next clash of civilizations begins.